Gradient Descent as Implicit EM in Distance-Based Neural Models: Conclusion

 \section{Conclusion}

 This paper establishes a single result: for objectives of the form $L = \log \sum_j \exp(-d_j)$, the gradient with respect to each distance is the negative responsibility of the corresponding component.
-The identity $\partial L / \partial d_j = -r_j$ is exact, requiring no approximations beyond differentiability.
+The identity $\partial L / \partial d_j = -r_j$ is exact and requires only that the distances be differentiable.

-The implication is immediate.
-Gradient descent on distance-based log-sum-exp objectives performs expectation-maximization implicitly.
-Responsibilities are not computed as auxiliary quantities; they are the gradients.
-The forward pass is the E-step; the backward pass is the M-step.
-No explicit inference algorithm is required because inference is already embedded in optimization.
+The implication is immediate: gradient descent on distance-based log-sum-exp objectives performs a generalized expectation-maximization implicitly.
+Responsibilities appear as the gradients themselves rather than as auxiliary quantities, with the forward pass playing the role of the E-step and the backward pass the M-step.
+No explicit inference algorithm is required because inference is embedded in the optimization.

 This mechanism unifies phenomena that have been treated as distinct.
-Unsupervised mixture learning, attention in transformers, and cross-entropy classification are three regimes of the same underlying process---differing in what is observed and what is latent, but governed by identical dynamics.
-The Bayesian structure recently observed in trained transformers is not an emergent mystery; it is a necessary consequence of the objectives used to train them.
+Unsupervised mixture learning, attention in transformers, and cross-entropy classification are three regimes of the same underlying process, differing in what is observed and what is latent but governed by identical dynamics.
+The responsibility-weighted gradient structure recently documented in transformers is a necessary consequence of the objectives used to train them, not a property of the architecture.
+Under these objectives, optimization and inference are the same process viewed at different levels.